adricort/rover/README.md

 1. command: `roslaunch slam slam.launch`

-The previous will launch everything that is needed to already display the topics in Rviz, the pointcloud, and the grid map", and it should look something like this:
+The previous will launch everything that is needed to already display the topics in Rviz, the pointcloud, and the grid map (2D map), and it should look something like the following:

 ![pointcloud, grid map, and description](/docs/images/slam_launch.png)

 2. command: `rosrun qr_loc_reader qr_tf_broadcaster_fromimage.py`

-The previous command will setup the image topic into Rviz, and will detect and localize (with TF) the QR codes within the 3D map:
+The previous command will setup the image topic into Rviz, and will detect with a pink square and localize (with TF) the QR codes within the 3D map:

 ![QR code reader and localizer](/docs/images/qrcode_node.png)

 3. command: `roslaunch slam move_base.launch`

-The previous command will show the costmap by layering with different colors the 2D map (still working on the odometry and QR code localizator accuracy):
+The previous command will show the costmap by layering with different colors (still working on the odometry and QR code localizator accuracy):

 ![QR code and Costmap](/docs/images/qr_and_move_base_launch.png)